 After installation, the installer must verify that the refrigerant leak detection system actuates all mitigating actions listed above.
+TEST PINS: Force Test: (See Figure 22)

-The test can be initiated by shorting the two test pins on the header of the mitigation control board inside of the unit.
-The mitigating actions will continue for approximately 5 minutes.
-See Figure 20 above.
+- The test can be initiated by shorting the two test pins on the header of the mitigation control board inside of the unit. - The mitigating actions will continue for two minutes with the jumper in place. - The control will resume normal operation after two minutes or when the jumper is removed.